 It’s a popular choice but here are some pros and cons to help you decide if it’s the best choice for your kitchen.
 You may also like my full review of the Best Ceramic Cookware Sets.

-Pros of ceramic cookware:
+Pros of Ceramic Cookware:

-100% ceramic cookware (not ceramic nonstick, which falls under the non-stick category) has some natural non-stick properties, and does not leach or emit potentially harmful fumes.
+100% ceramic cookware and ceramic-coated cookware both have natural non-stick properties, and does not leach or emit potentially harmful fumes.

 Eco-friendly and Long-lasting

-Cons of ceramic cookware:
+Cons of Ceramic Cookware:

-Not Completely Non-stick
+Not Completely Nonstick

 It’s hard to compete with synthetic non-stick coatings, especially if you’re accustomed to eggs sliding right out of your pan with no residue at all.

-The labels “100% ceramic” and “non-stick ceramic” or “ceramic-coated” are not FDA regulated, so be sure you’re getting authentic 100% ceramic rather than ceramic-coated metal or nonstick ceramic.
+The labels “100% ceramic” and “non-stick ceramic” or “ceramic-coated” are not FDA regulated, so be sure you’re getting authentic 100% ceramic rather than ceramic-coated metal or nonstick ceramic pots and pans.

 It’s very difficult to find 100% ceramic cookware, though, so you will probably have to make some compromises.
-A company like Greenpan uses a nonstick coating that is free from PFAS and PFOA.
+A company like Greenpan uses a nonstick ceramic coating that is free from PFAS and PFOA.

 2. Aluminum Cookware

 Aluminum cookware is just that–pots and pans made from aluminum.
 They can also be nonstick coated or anodized, meaning that the pan won’t react with acidic foods.

-Pros of aluminum cookware:
+Pros of Aluminum Cookware:

 Conducts Heat Well